Few-shot Partial Multi-view Learning: Methodology

-Our DGAI module consists of three different stages that are (1) view distribution estimation, (2) dense Gaussian anchor sampling and view interpolation, and (3) inverse anchor aggregation.
-In the following subsections, we successively introduce these different stages.
+The DGAI phase contains the five stages, i.e., the view distribution estimation, the dense anchor sampling, the anchor-based view interpolation, the inverse anchor aggregation, and the inverse query aggregation.
+In the following subsections, we give the details about these stages.